The Most Common Google Ads Mistakes That Drain Your Budget — and How to Avoid Them

 B. Segment by Intent

-C. Retarget Abandoned Visitors
+C. Retarget Those Who Abandoned

 IV.
-Key Metrics to Watch (Beyond Clicks)
+Key Metrics to Look At (Aside from Clicks)

-CPA (Cost Per Acquisition) – The true measure of ROI
+CPA (Cost Per Acquisition) – the true measure of ROI.